 Documentary filmmaker Michael Kirk has produced more than 200 national television programs.
 A former Nieman Fellow in Journalism at Harvard University, Kirk was the senior producer of FRONTLINE from the series’ inception in 1983 until the fall of 1987, when he created his own production company, the Kirk Documentary Group.

-In 2016, FRONTLINE aired three of Kirk’s films-- the two-hour election special The Choice 2016, the personal narrative and political history of presidential candidates Hillary Clinton and Donald Trump; The Secret History of ISIS, the story of the many missed warning signs and the U.S. failures to stop the group’s brutal growth; and Netanyahu at War, an inside look at Israeli Prime Minister Benjamin Netanyahu’s political rise and his contentious relationship with Barack Obama.
+In 2016, FRONTLINE aired three of Kirk’s films-- the two-hour election special The Choice 2016, (Writers Guild Award) the personal narrative and political history of presidential candidates Hillary Clinton and Donald Trump; The Secret History of ISIS, the story of the many missed warning signs and the U.S. failures to stop the group’s brutal growth; and Netanyahu at War, an inside look at Israeli Prime Minister Benjamin Netanyahu’s political rise and his contentious relationship with Barack Obama.

 In 2015, Kirk produced Secrets, Politics and Torture, the secret history of the CIA's controversial "enhanced interrogation" methods, and Gunned Down: The Power of the NRA (Emmy Award), an investigation into the NRA, its political evolution and influence, and how it has consistently succeeded in defeating new gun control legislation.

 Other productions include:

 Losing Iraq, a 90-minute film tracing the U.S. role in the Iraq war from the 2003 invasion to the violent rise of the radical jihadist group ISIS;

 United States of Secrets: The Program (duPont-Columbia Award, Peabody Award, two Emmy Awards -- including Best Documentary, Writers Guild Award), the dramatic inside story of how the U.S. government came to monitor and collect the communications of millions of people around the world -- including ordinary Americans -- and the lengths they went to trying to hide the massive surveillance program from the public;

 League of Denial: The NFL's Concussion Crisis (Peabody Award, George Polk Award, Writers Guild Award), a two-hour investigation revealing how, for years, the NFL worked to refute scientific evidence that the violent collisions at the heart of the game are linked to alarming incidences of early-onset dementia;

 Cliffhanger, a look into the nation's fiscal crises and the inside history of how Washington has failed to solve the country's problems of debt and deficit;